spacetelescope/jwst/README.md

 Note: CRDS_CONTEXT values of "N/A" mean that the release is not in operations and therefore has no corresponding context on the JWST OPS CRDS server.

 Note: **CRDS PUB did not exist at the 1.3.3 release or before.
 All previous contexts between PUB and OPS are identical.

+Note: ***CRDS PUB is deprecated at the B9.0 release.
+No further updates will be made to the PUB server after this point.

 For a specific release, the context listed is a minimum context that can be used with that release.
 A release should work with any contexts between the specified context and less than the context for the next release.